jarrettmeyer/jarrettmeyer.github.io/_posts/2017-06-15-writing-an-ssis-custom-task.md

 ---
 title: "Writing an SSIS Custom Task"
 layout: post
 date: 2017-06-15
+description:
+thumbnail: /assets/images/sql-server-logo.png
 ---

 Spend enough time with SQL Server Integration Services (SSIS) and you will probably find yourself needing to write a reusable custom task.
-The existing [Script Task](https://docs.microsoft.com/en-us/sql/integration-services/control-flow/script-task) allows you to write C#, but script tasks are not repeatable from one project or integration to the next. *Copy/paste is not a design pattern.*
+The existing [Script Task](https://docs.microsoft.com/en-us/sql/integration-services/control-flow/script-task) allows you to write C#, but script tasks are not repeatable from one project or integration to the next. _Copy/paste is not a design pattern._

 Here, we'll show a very simple example.
 One of the first issues that I ran into with SSIS is creating timestamp-based directories for moving files around.
 Yes, this is possible out of the box, but it also seems to be quite clumsy.